kevicai/Repetitive-Computer-Task-Automator/README.md

 # Repetitive-Computer-Task-Automator
-Automates repetitive and simple tasks on a computer
+Automates repetitive and simple tasks on a computer using image recognition and scripting